-Draws on vocabulary and structures across all four themes: the development of French society, political and artistic culture in Frenchspeaking countries, immigration and multicultural society in France, and the French occupation and the resistance in France Section A: Listening & responding to spoken passages Section B: Reading & responding to a variety of text Section C: Translation into
+Draws on vocabulary and structures across all four themes: current trends and issues in French-speaking society, artistic culture and political life.
+References are made to at least 2 francophone countries other than France.

-English Written exam 2 hours
+Section A: Listening & responding to spoken passages Section B: Reading & responding to a variety of text Section C: Translation of a passage from French to English, translation of a passage from English to French.

-80 marks (40% of final A Level grade)
+Written exam 2 hours 30 mins 100 marks (50% of final A Level grade)

-Written response to works and translation
+Written response to works